 What’s on at MCM Comic Con

-Perennial highlight include the Side Quest gaming zone, where you can try out the newest (or upcoming-est) games on the market (plus play old favourites), and Artist Alley for indie comics.
+Perennial highlight include the Side Quest gaming zone, where you can try out the newest games on the market (or play old favourites), and Artist Alley for indie comics.
 Go the extra geek-out mile at Pop Asia – a celebration of the music, food, fashion, anime and manga produced on the other side of the world.

 Cosplaying at MCM Comic Con